Omae, Tanuki ni Naranē ka?: Manga

+Anime

+An anime television series adaptation was announced on May 20, 2026.
+It will be produced by Nippon Animation and directed by Jun Kamiya with series composition and screenplays by Masaki Wachi, character designs by Cocoro Takemoto, and music by Minako Seki.

 Reception

 The series was ranked seventh in the 2022 Tsutaya Comic Award.
 The series was also ranked fifth out of 61 nominees in the ninth Next Manga Awards in the web category in 2023.
 The series was also ranked 6th in the Web Manga General Election 2023.